 The Bottom Line On Bouygues's P/E Ratio

-Bouygues's P/E is 9.2 which is below average (16.5) in the FR market.
-The company hasn't stretched its balance sheet, and earnings growth was good last year.
+Bouygues's P/E is 11.1 which is below average (17.3) in the FR market.
+The company does have a little debt, and EPS growth was good last year.
 If the company can continue to grow earnings, then the current P/E may be unjustifiably low.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.